IT'S 2015, WHERE'S MY FLYING DELOREAN?

 Next in this month is our latest Spanish acquisition: Goyo Garcia Viadero from Ribera del Duero, who is set to make big waves with his gnarly old-vine tempranillo made in neutral barrels, plus new releases from our Ribeira Sacra star Ramon Losada Fernandez.

-Then a full container from France with our main champagne stars jostling for space: Cedric Bouchard, Ulysse Collin, David Leclapart and Marie Courtin, plus a restock of our fabulous budget sparkles Prince Estivac (from Alsace), the big guns of 2013 Beaujolais courtesy of Paul-Henri Thillardon, Jean-Marc Burgaud and his mate Laurent Martray (Brouilly and Cote de Brouilly), some left-field goodies from Domaine Ilarria in Basque country on the French-Spanish border, more Bandol rosé from La Bastide Blanche, and an overdue pallet of northern Rhone syrah from Faury (the New York Times this week listed their St Joseph as one of three must-haves).
+Then a full container from France with our main champagne stars jostling for space: Cedric Bouchard, Ulysse Collin and Marie Courtin, plus a restock of our fabulous budget sparkles Prince Estivac (from Alsace), the big guns of 2013 Beaujolais courtesy of Paul-Henri Thillardon, Jean-Marc Burgaud and his mate Laurent Martray (Brouilly and Cote de Brouilly), some left-field goodies from Domaine Ilarria in Basque country on the French-Spanish border, more Bandol rosé from La Bastide Blanche, and an overdue pallet of northern Rhone syrah from Faury (the New York Times recently listed their St Joseph as one of three must-haves).

 Enough already?
-No, we've cleaned out the last of the great 2010 Barolos from Schiavenza in Serralunga and they'll be here with an irresistible dolcetto (another great summer drink) in late February.
+No, we've cleaned out the last of the great 2010 Barolos from Schiavenza in Serralunga and they'll be here with an irresistible dolcetto (another great summer drink) in March.

 The best way to stay up to date with all the arrivals is to join our mailing list.
 The link is in the menu at left.
 It just takes your name and email address and you're set.
 Of course, you have to be over 18 years to order and take delivery of wine.